tnichols217/notes/Chem 111/3 - Compounds.md

 # Acids / Bases
 - Acids donate $\text{H}^+$ whilst Bases receives

+## Acids
+- If the first symbol is a Hydrogen it tends to be an inorganic acid
+- If it ends with a COOH it tends to be an organic acid

 # Common compounds with names
 - Water ($\text{H}_2\text{O}$)
 - Ammonia ($\text{NH}_3$)